Wameuh/lunii-cli/readme.md

 A set of tools to manage the Lunii story player

-## CLI
+This repository offers a GO API as well as a friendly CLI

+## Features (API or CLI)
 - Detect device and write infos
-- List and manage installed packs
+- List and delete installed packs
-- Side load community's pack (STudio zip format) (WIP)
+- Side load community's pack (STudio zip format)
+- Convert SimplePacks to STUdio pack

 ## GUI
-Comming next
+You can also find this project's feature as a nice GUI in github.com/olup/lunii-cli